derivia/study-notes/notes/PERSONAL-NOTES.md

 #### Containers

+- Containers share the host OS kernel, while Virtual Machines (VMs) includes a full operating system.

 - Docker
     - Docker is a way to execute project development and deployment without worrying too much with the dependencies, since everything that runs in docker is isolated from the external environment on a Container, which should have every dependency the application needs, making it easier to reproduce the same results on different machines.
     - Images and Containers
         - Images are like templates for creating containers, for example, you can have a Docker image that contains all the required components for running certain web server.
         - Containers are instances of Docker images that run in memory, for example, you can isolate three different APIs, all managed by an Nginx web server, and they all can share the same database.
 Each of these components can run in its own Docker container.
             - Docker compose can be used to manage the configuration of these containers, defining the relationships and configurations between containers in a single file.
         - Docker is also good for testing the application under "low-resource conditions", like setting up on docker compose that each API should have only 275mb of RAM and 1 CPU.